 Deep-Snow Caribou are among the most studied ungulate in Canada – studied to death you might say.
 So much is known about their conservation needs – most of it already in place 60 years ago – that the link between habitat loss and caribou decline should come as a surprise to no one.

 The BC government under John Horgan knows all this, and so does the Canadian federal government under Justin Trudeau.
 Government advisors at every level know that Deep-Snow Caribou herds are blinking out.
 They know that the ultimate cause is habitat loss – or, closer up, their own environmental policies.
-They know too that, absent the necessary habitat protection, they might as well shoot the caribou and leave the wolves, cougar, bear, moose and deer alone.
-Above all, they know that deliberate extinction absolutely should not be playing out on their watch, and in Canada of all places.
+They know too that, absent habitat protection, they might as well shoot the caribou and leave the wolves, cougar, bear, moose and deer alone.
+Above all, they know that deliberate extinction absolutely should not be playing out on their watch.
+And in Canada of all places.

 The Caribou Prophecy

 This brings us to the Caribou Prophecy.
-The Caribou Prophecy prophesies that the fate of Deep-Snow Caribou today and the fate of our children tomorrow are linked: that to the extent we fail the one, we to that extent fail the other – and not in some abstract boogeyman way, but literally.
-There’s a profound discontinuity coming; it’s only a matter of time.
+The Caribou Prophecy prophesies that what happens to Deep-Snow Caribou today will happen to our children tomorrow: that to the extent we fail the one, to that extent we fail the other – and not in some abstract boogeyman way, but literally.

+Deliberate extinction stands in approximately the same relation to the well-being of the living world as genocide stands in relation to the well being of democratic values.
 To put this in biblical terms, the Caribou Prophecy prophesies that the sins of the parents – carbon emissions in particular – will be visited onto their children to the third or fourth generation.
-Actually, this is fanciful thinking.
-From what we know about the shape of deepening climate change, the sins of the parents seem set to be visited onto the children to the thirtieth or fortieth generation.
+Actually, this is wishful thinking.
+Climate change seems set to plague humanity to the thirtieth or fortieth generation.

 If even the Catholic Church, in the person of Pope Francis, can admit to its sins of indifference toward the living earth – sins going back two thousand years – then certainly Canada’s provincial and federal governments can do the same.
 Or even if they can’t – politics being what it is – then surely the rest of us can.

-Caribou, like other forms of life, are training ground for caring about the living world as a whole.
+Caribou, like other forms of life, are training ground for caring about the living world that sustains us.
 It is the responsibility of each succeeding human generation to reaffirm that caring.
 This is the gift of Deep-Snow Caribou decline.
 By the very fact of their teetering existence, these animals challenge us to do better.
-To the extent that we take up that challenge, we work for a better future for all who come after us.
+When we take up that challenge, we work for a better future for all.